-If you’re seeking a career that’s rewarding and offers daily challenges, becoming an ultrasound tech might be an excellent fit.
-It’s true that a position in this sector offers a great salary and a healthy job market, but what exactly awaits you after completing a medical sonography (ultrasound) training course?
+Looking for a rewarding and challenging career?
+An allied health career as an ultrasound technician might be an excellent fit.
+With great salaries and a healthy job market, what awaits you after completing your ultrasound training program?

-Are Ultrasound Techs and Diagnostic Medical Sonographers the Same?
+Wait, Are Ultrasound Techs and Sonographers the Same?

-- Prepping and going over ultrasound procedures with patients.
+- Prepping and reviewing ultrasound procedures with patients

-- Telling the difference between healthy and abnormal images.
+- Studying the difference between healthy and abnormal images

-- Submitting preliminary findings to medical staff (specialists, physicians, etc.).
+- Submitting preliminary findings to specialists and physicians

 What Is the Average Sonographer Salary?